 Sued by Client Services Inc.?
-We'll Negotiate to Reduce What You Owe
+We'll Help You Respond and Push for Less

 Client Services Inc. is a debt collection agency that collects on behalf of various creditors, including banks, credit card companies, and utilities.
 They have been the subject of CFPB complaints for their communication practices and have been involved in FDCPA litigation.
 Client Services is known for aggressive phone-based collection campaigns.